loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 requires that the set of variables in $e$ are a subset of $Gamma$, but rather that the set of variables in $e$ is $Gamma$.

 This means the typing rule App in @stlc_typing is no longer valid.
-In a linear type system App would be:
+The same goes for the Var, also in @stlc_typing.

-#let linear_app = prooftree(rule(
+#let linear_app = prooftree(rule(name: "App",
   $Gamma, Delta tack e_1 e_2 : tau$,
   $Gamma tack e_1 : sigma lollipop tau$,
   $Delta tack e_2 : sigma$,
 ))

+#let linear_var = prooftree(rule(name: "Var", $dot, x: A tack x: A$))

-#figure(caption: [Application rule in a linear type system], flex(linear_app))
+#figure(caption: [Application and Var rule in a linear type system], flex(linear_app, linear_var))<linear_rules>

-The arrow $lollipop$ is called lollipop and is used to differentiate between linear and non-linear terms.
+The linear rule for App is shown on the left in @linear_rules.
+Note how the contexts for $e_1$ and $e_2$ are now disjoint, i.e. $Gamma$ and $Delta$ must not share any variables.
+This is a great restriction of the system as many simple terms are no longer valid.
+Similarily, the rule for Var, also depicted in @linear_rules differs from its simply typed variant, which now requires that the context contains only the variable $x: A$.

 === Polarised linear logic <PolarisedLinearLogic> #todo[Move this to 3.0]